-In the trial court's Order of Dismissal With Prejudice, the court found that the Plaintiffs failed to comply with the mandatory sixty day provision to file a cause of action required by Section 194.171(1), Florida Statutes, depriving the court of jurisdiction to hear this case.
+In the trial court's Order of Dismissal with Prejudice, the court found that the Plaintiffs failed to comply with the mandatory sixty-day provision to file a cause of action required by Section 194.171(1), F.S., depriving the court of jurisdiction to hear this case.
 The court additionally observed that, arguendo, if it had jurisdiction to entertain this action, that the Plaintiffs failed to state a cause of action and that the SOHA property tax provisions do not discriminate under the "dormant" Commerce Clause or the Privileges and Immunities Clause of the U.S. Constitution.
 Further, the court held that the Plaintiffs also failed to state a cause of action under 42 U.S.C.
 Section 1983.

-The Plaintiffs filed their Notice of Appeal in the First DCA on November 10, 2008, and on November 17, 2009, the Court issued its opinion holding that although the trial court erroneously concluded it lacked subject matter jurisdiction, it divested itself of authority to rule on the merits, and therefore the court is "thus foreclosed from considering the merits as well."
+The Plaintiffs filed their Notice of Appeal in the 1st DCA on November 10, 2008, and on November 17, 2009, the Court held that although the trial court erroneously concluded it lacked subject matter jurisdiction, it divested itself of authority to rule on the merits, and therefore the court is "thus foreclosed from considering the merits as well."
 The case was reversed and remanded to the trial court for further proceedings consistent with its opinion.
+On November 17, 2009, the 1st DCA ordered the case remanded to the trial court.
+The trial court again dismissed the case on February 22, 2010.
+The 1st DCA entered an opinion on September 13, 2010, affirming the trial court.
+Plaintiffs appealed to the Florida Supreme Court by notice to invoke jurisdiction on October 11, 2010.
+The Court has not yet accepted jurisdiction.